gcroshab/data-science-portfolio/README.md

 **Machine Learning • Data Analytics • Generative AI**

 Welcome!
-I am currently pursuing a M.S. in Data Science from Bellevue University and have a background in Software Quality Assurance.
-This portfolio contains projects in Machine Learning, Predictive Analytics, Data Visualization, Recommendation Systems, and Generative AI.
+This portfolio showcases my projects in Machine Learning, Predictive Analytics, Data Visualization, Recommendation Systems, Statistical Analysis, and Generative AI.
+These projects demonstrate how I apply data science techniques to practical and real-world problems.

 ---

 # About Me

-I have worked professionally in Software Quality Assurance and possess expertise in Software Automation Testing, API Testing, and Software Development.
-As part of my Master of Science in Data Science studies at Bellevue University, I have enhanced my technical abilities by applying Machine Learning, Data Analytics, and Data Visualization to solve real-world business problems.
+I am currently pursuing an M.S. in Data Science at Bellevue University and have a professional background in Software Quality Assurance.
+My experience includes software automation testing, API testing, and software development.
+Through my graduate studies, I have further enhanced my skills in machine learning, data analytics, and visualization with a problem-solving approach for business issues.

 ---